Creating and publishing ads is easy. Getting people to see and click them? Not so much.

 - “Get Your Free Custom Quote Today”

-Both phrases have essentially the same message, but a free consultation has been overused and effectiveness might not have the same impact.
+Both phrases have essentially the same message, but a free consultation is overused and may not have the same impact.

 - “Increasing Customer Satisfaction”